Ralph-Lee/blog/wip/code-reviews.md

 - type inference / var in C#
 - [curly braces placement](http://blogs.msdn.com/b/danielfe/archive/2003/11/24/51893.aspx)

 Most of this stuff doesn't matter.
-It ends up diving people and it's just not worth it.
-The compiler doesn't care, obviously, but *n* programmers do.
-The solution is easy: write it how you like it.
+It ends up dividing people and it's just not worth it.
+The compiler doesn't care, obviously, but programmers do.

+Remember that [you are not your code](http://www.hanselman.com/blog/YouAreNotYourCode.aspx).
 Configure your IDE how you like it.
-Use an automated tool at commit to have it conformed to one way.
+Use automated tools to check and correct conventions.
+Use an automated tool at commit to have the conform to one way.

 Set expectations beforehand: we're not talking about these *n* religious issues.
 Don't bring it up.
-If you bring it up, you're on the hook for donuts or something.
+Maybe if you bring it up, you're on the hook for donuts or something.
 You'll be reminded by everyone else that it's not up for discussion here.
-We're here to achieve the goals we all agreed on.
+We're here to achieve the goals we all agreed on, and not be mired in these back and forths *ad infinitum*.

 <a name="better"/>
 ### Code Review Better

 1. Here's Enrico Campidoglio's presentation on code reviews at NDC Oslo 2104.
 I liked the mention of trust in the team.
-At around 15:00 he talks about differnet kinds of code reviews: formal (scary and time-consuming), over-the-shoulder (informal walkthroughs), and async.
+At around 15:00 he talks about differnet kinds of code reviews: formal (scary and time-consuming), over-the-shoulder (informal walkthroughs), and async reviews.

 <iframe src="//player.vimeo.com/video/97505680" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe> <p><a href="http://vimeo.com/97505680">Enrico Campidoglio - Why no code reviews?</a> from <a href="http://vimeo.com/ndcoslo">NDC Conferences</a> on <a href="https://vimeo.com">Vimeo</a>.</p>